JoseRivas1998/complete-web-development-introduction/01_html_hello_world/hello_world.md

 ## HTML

 HTML stands for Hyper Text Markup Language.
-An HTML document is used to create web pages, as describes their structure.
+An HTML document is used to create web pages by describing their structure.
 A web browser parses HTML code and renders a web page.
 HTML describes web pages using elements.
 An element tells the browser how to render a certain part of a website, for example, an element can be a heading, paragraph, link, image, and so on.

 Let's take a look at some basic HTML code: